itiligent/Easy-OpenVAS-Installer/README.md

-# Greenbone Vulnerability Scanner Appliance Build Script
+# Greenbone / OpenVAS Scanner Appliance Build Script

 ### 📦 Auto Setup Link
 **(Do NOT run scripts as root, scripts will prompt for sudo)**